vu-cs4289-25s/last-man-playing/README.md

 # last-man-playing
-Last Man Playing is a browser video game that is being developed.
+Last Man Playing is a browser video game.

+bkjgkjhg